-Accreditation of the Sending Institution - Undergraduate and Graduate Credit
+Accreditation of the Sending Institution - Undergraduate and Graduate Credit https://www2.ed.gov/admins/finaid/accred/accreditation_pg3.html#RegionalInstitutional);

-(Revised and updated 5/12/2021)

-Previously earned postsecondary credits may be considered for transfer if they were earned at an institution accredited by: 1) an agency recognized by the U.S. Department of Education (a current list of such recognized agencies can be found at (https://www2.ed.gov/admins/finaid/accred/accreditation_pg6.html); 2) certain programmatic accrediting agencies that oversee programs with content similar to those offered by RMCAD (such as the Council for Interior Design Accreditation); or 3) international equivalents to the aforementioned agencies.
+Previously earned post-secondary credits may be considered for transfer if they were earned at an institution accredited by:

+1) an agency recognized by the U.S. Department of Education (a current list of such recognized agencies can be found at

+2) certain programmatic accrediting agencies that oversee programs with content similar to those offered by RMCAD (such as the Council for Interior Design Accreditation); or

+3) international equivalents to the aforementioned agencies.

 In all cases, RMCAD will review the prior coursework and, among other factors, utilize the recommendations of The American Association of Collegiate Registrars and Admissions Officers (AACRAO) when making its decision.
 Transfer credit considerations include, but are not limited to, the following: